canonical/kafka-operator/docs/how-to/deploy/deploy-anywhere.md

 juju status
 ```

-The deployment should be complete once all the units show `active` or `idle` status.
+The deployment should be complete once all the units show `active` and `idle` status.

 ## (Alternative) Deploy Charmed Apache Kafka for testing